-The policy requires that you maintain a minimum cumulative grade point average (GPA) in order to remain eligible for financial aid.
+The policy requires that you maintain a minimum cumulative grade point average (GPA) to remain eligible for financial aid.

-The quantitative component (or “pace”) requires you to complete at least two-thirds (66.67%) of all attempted credit hours.
+The quantitative component (or “completion rate”) requires you to complete at least two-thirds (66.67%) of all attempted credit hours.
 This includes all courses you’re enrolled in after the last day to drop courses.
 For example, if you attempt 12 credit hours a term, you are expected to complete at least 8 credit hours.

-If you are assigned a financial aid probation status, or are completing a financial aid academic plan, you are expected to maintain a minimum term GPA of at least 2.5.
-In some cases, a higher term GPA may be stipulated in order to meet SAP.
+If you are assigned a financial aid probation status, or are completing a financial aid academic plan, you are expected to maintain a minimum term GPA of at least 2.50.
+In some cases, a higher term GPA may be required to meet SAP.
 Your specific term requirements are located on the “View My FA Academic Progress” panel within your Financial Aid tile in Campus Connect.

 Treatment of Repeated Coursework for Financial Aid Disbursement.

 You are eligible to receive aid in this status.
 Financial aid “warning” is assigned when you have fallen below the minimum thresholds of SAP:

 You are not eligible to receive federal, state, and most institutional aid in this status.
 “Suspension” status is assigned if:

-The Office of Financial Aid reserves the right to suspend your aid if you withdraw completely or fail to complete all of your courses in a term.
+The Office of Financial Aid reserves the right to suspend your aid if you withdraw completely or fail to complete all courses in a term.

 A SAP appeal is a written request from a student submitted after aid is suspended.